pmitros/tsvx/README.md

 =============

 The metadata is a YAML dictionary.
 The first line must contain a colon, but we recommend having all lines in this format.
-Stadard fields include:
+Standard fields include:

 * `authors` -- JSON list of authors